-- the initiation, progress, timing, costs and results of current and future preclinical studies and clinical trials for our product candidates, including the impact of the COVID-19 pandemic on our operations; - · the clinical development plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or may in-license; - the terms of any collaboration agreements we may choose to conclude; - the outcome, timing and cost of meeting and maintaining compliance with regulatory requirements established by the Food and Drug Administration, the European Medical Agency and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - · the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us; - the effect of existing or new competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.
+- the initiation, progress, timing, costs and results of current and future preclinical studies and clinical trials for our product candidates, including the continuing impact of the COVID-19 pandemic on our operations; - the clinical development plans we establish for these product candidates; - the number and characteristics of product candidates that we develop or may in-license; - the terms of any collaboration agreements we may choose to conclude; - the outcome, timing and cost of meeting and maintaining compliance with regulatory requirements established by the Food and Drug Administration, the European Medical Agency and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us; - the effect of existing or new competing technological and market developments; - the cost and timing of completion of commercial-scale outsourced manufacturing activities; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.

-As of March 31, 2020, we had cash, cash equivalents and marketable securities of \$130.4 million.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2022.
+As of June 30, 2020, we had cash, cash equivalents and marketable securities of \$176.5 million.
+We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with research, development and commercialization of pharmaceutical product candidates, we are unable to estimate the exact amount of our working capital requirements.
 Our future funding requirements will depend on and could increase significantly as a result of many factors, including those listed above.

 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through a combination of equity offerings, including sales under our ATM Program, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
 We do not currently have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, our stockholders' ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights as a common stockholder.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, limit, reduce or terminate our research, product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+Although we continue to pursue these plans, there is no assurance that we will be successful in obtaining sufficient funding on terms acceptable to us to fund continuing operations, if at all.